The Mare Performance Test (MPT)

 • mare produces an AHS registered foal to acheive Full premium status.

 Studbook Upgrade – The Mare Performance Test is an avenue for Studbook acceptance of registered Thoroughbred, Arabian and Anglo-Arabian mares that score an overall seven (7) or above on inspection but don’t receive a seven (7) or more for the trot.
 If these mares meet the AHS Mare Performance Test criteria as prescribed for Premium Mare status they are eligible for entry in the AHS Studbook.
 For upgrading to the AHS Main Studbook, a registered Thoroughbred, Arabian or Anglo-Arabian mare entered into the AHS Studbook with an overall score of seven (7) with no subscore below five (5), including a subscore of seven (7) for impulsion and elasticity (the trot), must meet the AHS Mare Performance Test criteria as prescribed for Premium Mares.
-This means completing the MPT with an overall score of 7.0 or better (at least 21 points) or with an 8 and two 6s (20 points) or through provision of scores in competition.
+This means completing the "traditional" MPT with an overall score of 7.0 or better (at least 21 points) or with an 8 and two 6s (20 points), or through provision of scores in competition, or an overall 7.25 for the "dressage only" format.

 MPT Components